vishi182/cba_lotr_weather_project/README.md

 Key Features
 - Uses Apache Spark to read actual weather data file from NCDC to generate weather data for Lord of the Rings' Middle Earth Cities.
 - Envisages that Sauron's activities will result in global warming of the world.
 Temperature of the cities keep progressively increasing after T.A.
 23 Sep 3018.

+Usage Options

-Run with random date picked by the program
+- Run with random date picked by the program
   - sbt run
   - sbt "run-main com.lotr_weather.WeatherGenerator"

-Run by passing a desired date.
+- Run by passing a desired date.
 Date format will be "YYYYMMDD"
   - sbt "run-main com.lotr_weather.WeatherGenerator" "30190323"

-Open the sbt project using your favorite IDE and run the WeatherGenerator.
+- Open the sbt project using your desired IDE and run the WeatherGenerator.

+- In order to notice temperature increases, please pass date > 30180923.
+Before T.A.
+23 Sep 3018.
+No impact was found on middle earth.
+That's before Frodo's journey started.
+During War of the Rings.
+Sauron's activity started impacting the atmosphere of middle earth.
+- Middle Earth warming will hit plateau after T.A.
+29 Sep 3021.
+The impact will stay like this for all future years.
+- No data post this date is available.
+Weather report will be based on last noticed effects.

 TODO